Skip to main content

 • One of:

-• LGLS 3300U – Disability and the Law (winter)
+• LGLS 3320U – Race, Ethnicity and the Law (winter)

 • LGLS 3310U - Indigenous Peoples, Law & the State in Canada (winter)

-• FSSH Elective (2000-level or higher, NOT LGLS)
+• FSSH Elective (2000 level or higher, not LGLS)

 Year 4